August 24, 2014

 Leave a Comment

-Sixty miles west in Deming, New Mexico we made another discovery.
+Sixty miles west of Las Cruces, in Deming, New Mexico, we made another discovery.
 Again a particular interest drew us in only to find a treasure trove.
 The Luna County Museum is known for their collection of Mimbres Indian pottery.

-Two hours later we were still exploring the amazing collections found here.
+Two hours later we were still exploring the amazing collections found in the rambling structure.
 A thousand antique dolls, the military room, transportation wing, original art, western history, quilts, bells, on-and-on.
 Besides the Mimbres pottery the most amazing to us was the geode collection.
 This compares those we’ve in University Mineral Museum.
 We made a note to visit nearby Rockhound State Park on a future trip.

 March 27, 2014